-Rafale row: Swamy suggests seeks PM’s intervention in PAC report to save govt from embarrassment
+Rafale row: Swamy seeks PM’s intervention in PAC report to save govt from embarrassment

 New Delhi, Dec 16: Two days after the Supreme Court announced its verdict on the Rafale deal based on the PAC report presented by the Attorney General and Comptroller and Auditor General, and Congress raising questions on the authenticity of the report, BJP leader Subramanian Swamy on Sunday said truth must come in front as it hampers justice.
 He also sought PM Narendra Modi's intervention to save the government from embarrassment.